zain-b/Gigg/README.md

   - [gigg service worker](client/src/gigg-service-worker.js)

-- User connectivity status managed by a service. **BehaviourSubjects** are used to push new data to subscribed components.
+- User connectivity status managed by a **connectivity service**. **BehaviourSubjects** are used to push new data to subscribed components.
 Components subscribe to the the **Observable** derived from the Subject and are continously notified of any changes.
 See:

   - [connectivity service](client/src/app/services/connectivity.service.ts)